CERN issues two types of invoices : periodic (automatic) invoices and requests for funds (RFF):

 2.1 Bank transfer

-Any payment to CERN must correspond to an invoice (FC or RFF).
+Any payment to CERN must correspond to an invoice.

 Invoices shall be paid within 30 days in Swiss francs or in the currency indicated on the invoice via bank transfer.
 Cheque payments must be avoided.